 The Company also agreed to issue a \$5,000 increase to the principal balance of the three-year note and up to an additional \$5,000 in Company Subordinate Voting Shares ("SVS") upon the occurrence or non-occurrence of certain events after the closing date.
 The payment of the contingent consideration depends on whether or not a competitor opens a competing dispensary within a certain radius of the Company's dispensary in the Town of Tyngsborough, MA during the first 12 months following the acquisition (The "First Milestone Period") or during the 18 months following the end of the First Milestone Period.
 As of the date of acquisition, the Company recognized a contingent consideration liability of \$8,223, a Level 3 measurement amount (refer to Note 23 - Financial Instruments), which was based on the weighted-average probability of the potential outcomes.
 The estimated range of such additional consideration is between \$0 and \$10,800 (which also includes the interest on the additional principal for the three-year note).
-Contingent consideration is measured at subsequent reporting dates with the corresponding gain or loss being recognized in the consolidated statements of operations and comprehensive income (loss).
+Contingent consideration is measured at its acquisition-date fair value and included as part of the consideration transferred for the business combination.
+Contingent consideration that is classified as a liability is remeasured at subsequent reporting dates with the corresponding gain or loss being recognized in the consolidated statements of operations and comprehensive income (loss).
 There was no change in the fair value of the contingent consideration from the date of acquisition through December 31, 2021.